Covid-19: Number of patients being treated in hospital jumps almost 50

 The ONS will look at deaths where Covid-19 was mentioned anywhere on the death certificate, including in combination with other health conditions.

-These figures are likely to inform a truer picture of how many people have died after being diagnosed with coronavirus, rather than just looking at deaths in hospitals.
+These figures are likely to offer detail on how many community deaths involve coronavirus, rather than just looking at deaths in hospitals.

+Sir Patrick said these ONS figures would provide “extra numbers” but they would not be “large.”

 Speaking on a visit to the new NHS Nightingale Hospital on the ExCeL site in east London, Sir Simon said that the number of patients will increase, but extra capacity is being made available.